sokbae/persuasio/README.md

 This repository contains `persuasio` command that estimates the effect of persuasion and conducts inference, using some of identification results obtained in Jun and Lee (2019, arXiv, https://arxiv.org/abs/1812.02276).
-Stata commands are currently under development and will be posted at the [Statistical Software Components (SSC) archive](https://ideas.repec.org/s/boc/bocode.html) in due course.
+Stata commands are posted at the [Statistical Software Components (SSC) archive](https://ideas.repec.org/c/boc/bocode/s458902.html).

+## Installation

+The Stata module `persuasio` should be installed from within Stata by typing `ssc install persuasio`.

 ## Included ado-files (8 files):